cnmorgan/worlds-wiki/README.md

 # Development

 Feel free to make branches and add features and/or bug fixes to this project.
 If there is interest I'd love to see this project grow.

-## Versions

-This project uses ruby 2.6.5 and rails 6.0.0

 ## Getting Started